-The Company has an investment in an affiliated investment fund that is measured using net asset value ("NAV") as a practical expedient in determining fair value.
+The Company has investments in affiliated investment funds that are measured using net asset value ("NAV") as a practical expedient in determining fair value.
 The Company's carrying value includes its ownership percentage as indicated by the NAV in the investment fund financial statements, which is received on a lag.
-The underlying investments of the investment fund may have significant unobservable inputs.
+The underlying investments of the investment funds may have significant unobservable inputs.